Al-Majdi fi Ansab al-Talibiyyin: Subject

-The content
+Content

 The author first briefly discusses the lineage of the Islamic prophet Muhammad and then discusses the lineage of Abu Talib ibn Abd al-Muttalib's family.
 The three main parts of the book include the genealogy of the three sons of Abu Talib ibn Abd al-Muttalib, namely Ali, Jafar, and Aqil, and the description of the genealogy of the family of Ali, the first Shiite Imam, occupies a larger part.

 At the beginning of the description of Ali's lineage, the author also mentions his daughters and then introduces the lineage of Ali's first son and the second Imam of the Shiites, Hassan ibn Ali, then introduces the lineage of Ali's second son and the third Imam of the Shiites, Hussein ibn Ali, then introduces the lineage of Ali's third son Muhammad ibn al-Hanafiyya, then introduces the lineage of Ali's another son Abbas ibn Ali (Abu al-Fadl), and then introduces the lineage of Ali's another son Umar al-Atraf, who is the grandfather of the author of the book.
 Also, in the genealogy section of the descendants of Ali's second son, Hussein ibn Ali, the genealogies of the descendants of other Shiite Imams are briefly mentioned.
 In describing the lineage of each Shiite Imam, the author also provides a brief description of him, with a little more explanation about the twelfth Shiite Imam, Muhammad al-Mahdi.

 This book contains the genealogy of the Alawites and Talebites who migrated to lands outside the Hijaz and Iraq, some of whom gained fame and status.

 The book begins with brief information about the genealogy of the Messenger of God, Islamic Prophet Muhammad.
 At the beginning of the book, it is mentioned that the Islamic Prophet Muhammad, was born in the year known as the Year of the Elephant (approximately equating to 570 CE) in Mecca in pre-Islamic Arabian, and his father, Abdullah ibn Abd al-Muttalib, died before his birth, and he lost his mother at the age of six, and at the age of twenty, he participated in the Battle of Fijar, and at the age of twenty-five, he married Khadija bint Khuwaylid, and at the age of sixty-three, he died of poisoning, and his tomb is in Medina.

 The last section of the book is about the genealogy of the descendants of Aqil ibn Abi Talib (an elder brother of Ali).
 This section mentions that Aqil ibn Abi Talib's nickname is "Abu Yazid" and that he had 18 sons.
 The final article in the book is about the genealogy of Aqil ibn Abi Talib's grandson, "Ja'far ibn Abdullah ibn Aqil", who died in Harran in 946 CE334 AH, and the final matter in the book is about his children who lived in Aleppo, Beirut, and Egypt.